nikhxxt/e-hrms-fastapi-backend/README.md

 ## 🧪 API Documentation

-Once the application is running, interactive API documentation is available through FastAPI.
+Once the application is running, use the following endpoints:

 ### Swagger UI